ahmedkanyiri/Microstructure2025-M/README.md

 -**Analysis** [ *Analysis.sh* ]: Executes TBSS analysis to assess changes in white matter microstructural integrity in subjects with Alzheimer’s dementia.

+## Sripts Usage
+- There are two ways to use the scripts, first run the scripts individually, or run them all together using run_pipeline.sh.
+Either method you choose you must create two environment variables in the bash terminal `MICROSTRUCTURE_M` and `ORIG_DATA`

 ## Team Details

 ### Team Lead: